return to homepage

 The Son of God became the Son of Mary

 Mary does not let way to her own glory.
-She humbly responses that she is the servant of God
+She humbly responds that she is the servant of God

 Mary's glaring virtues are faith, obedience and humility